Fieldwork Days in Iowa

 The number of days available to complete tillage, crop protection, planting, and harvesting is an important consideration in selecting farm machinery.
 A large set of machinery will complete field work quickly, but will have high depreciation, interest, and other ownership costs.
 A smaller machinery set will cost less to own, but may not complete the job on time some years, which could lead to crop losses from late planting or harvesting.

-The actual number of suitable field days can be quite variable from year to year.
+The actual number of suitable field days can be quite variable from year-to-year.
 Figure 1 shows the distribution of field days recorded for the April 2 to June 3 period.
-Six percent of the time there were fewer than 20 days available.
+Eight percent of the time there were fewer than 20 days available.
 Figure 2 shows similar data for fall weather, which is less variable than spring weather.